 Workers’ compensation is a no-fault insurance program that covers most employees in South Carolina.
 A food processing plant worker who is injured while on the job should qualify for benefits that include payment of all medical bills and a portion of his or her lost income.

-A worker becomes eligible for payment of lost wages once he or she has been unable to return to work for seven workdays.
+A worker becomes eligible for payment of a portion of their lost wages once he or she has been unable to return to work for seven workdays.
 Temporary total disability payments (TTD) are two thirds of the worker’s average weekly wage.

 An injured worker would receive TTD benefits until he or she was able to return to work at some level.